gchq/sleeper/docs/development/conventions.md

 ## Tests

 Please see [our test strategy](test-strategy.md), which also includes conventions when writing tests.
+Many of the conventions for this are in [our test design article](test-design.md).

 ## Java keyword usage